Skip to Content

 Forecast Discussion

-Light winds, warm temperatures, abundant afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Amarillo, El Paso, Lubbock, and Midland-Odessa areas and the upper end of the "Good" range in parts of the Big Bend area.
+Light winds, warm temperatures, abundant afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle of the "Moderate" range in parts of the Houston area; the lower end of the "Moderate" range in parts of the Austin, Dallas-Fort Worth, San Antonio, Tyler-Longview, and Waco-Killeen areas; and the upper end of the "Good" range in parts of the Amarillo, Beaumont-Port Arthur, Bryan-College Station, Laredo, Lubbock, and Midland-Odessa areas, with the highest concentrations in the afternoon and early evening.

-This forecast was last updated at 11:45 AM on Friday, April 26th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
+This forecast was last updated at 11:15 AM on Tuesday, March 10th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
 Regardless of our forecast, we always recommend that each individual determine what level of activity they should conduct based on the actual local conditions.
 See the "Related Current Data" links below to monitor the latest actual conditions.

 Envelope icon for e-mail sign up Sign up for email updates